 It is important to get outside of your comfort zone and look at all avenues where you can broaden your knowledge base of your Council.
 Remember that if you have been elected in a subdivided municipality you are now part of the Council that represents the entire municipality and should get to know the communities you now represent.

 Older people have a wealth of knowledge and life experience and l value their input.

+I work to sustain links with the older members of my community.
+Every few months l attend the senior citizens group and local Probus clubs.
+I sit in on their meetings, give them a run down on council news then have a cuppa.
 A monthly ‘Meals on Wheels’ run also puts me in touch with older people who use many of council’s aged services, but who often don’t get out of their homes or have the opportunity to participate in community debate.